 Be realistic about the amount of training you can consistently manage each week.
 Give yourself too much to do and you are likely to fall short and then risk slipping into an all or nothing mindset and opting for nothing.

 Shift your goals

 If you had set yourself unrealistic, overambitious or now unobtainable early season goals, take the pressure off yourself and shift the goal-posts.
 Rather than beating yourself up and setting yourself up for failure, accept where you are, find a new goal a couple of months later in the year and re-focus on that.

 Be kind to yourself

-There is a macho mindset in cycling that glorifies suffering but, if the idea of riding in atrocious winter conditions or heading out into the dark doesn’t do it for you, that doesn’t make you any less of a cyclist.
-If the conditions aren’t your idea of fun, choose a turbo session or head to the gym for some strength training.
-Especially if you are not planning on racing or targeting early season events, there is no reason why the spring can’t be your winter.
+There is a macho mindset prevalent amongst some riders that glorifies suffering but, if the idea of riding in atrocious winter conditions or heading out into the dark doesn’t do it for you, that doesn’t make you any less of a cyclist.
+If the conditions aren’t your idea of fun, choose an indoor trainer session or head to the gym for some strength training.
+Especially if you are not planning on targeting early season events, there is no reason why the spring can’t be your winter.